cerner/terra-framework/packages/terra-application-layout/docs/usage.md

 4. The `routingConfig` prop determines which components get rendered in the ApplicationLayout based on the current router location.
 Usage of the path `'/'` is restricted for `menu` components inside the `routingConfig`.
 5. The `navigationItems` prop generates primary navigation controls within the layout.
 The provided navigation items should have associated content in the `routingConfig`.
 6. The `indexPath` prop determines the default redirect location for the layout.
 The provided path should have associated content in the `routingConfig`.
-7. Components rendered within the ApplicationLayout receive an `app` prop with default support for modal disclosures.
+7. Menu and content components rendered within the ApplicationLayout receive an `app` prop with default support for modal disclosures.
-8. Components rendered within the ApplicationLayout also receive a `layoutConfig` prop for layout state manipulation.
+8. Menu and content components rendered within the ApplicationLayout also receive a `layoutConfig` prop for layout state manipulation.
-9. Components rendered within the ApplicationLayout also receive an `routingStackDelegate` prop.
-10. The `show` and `showParent` functions of the `routingStackDelegate` should be used for virtual navigation within configuration regions.
+9. Menu and content components rendered within the ApplicationLayout also receive an `routingStackDelegate` prop.
+The `show` and `showParent` functions of the `routingStackDelegate` should be used for virtual navigation within configuration regions.
 Specifically, `showParent` must be implemented by `menu` components to ensure that access to the `ApplicationLayout`'s default menu is maintained.
+10. The RoutingMenu component can be used for an off-the-shelf route-based menu navigation.